iodide-project/iodide/docs/contributing.md

 We’ll do our best to keep `master` in a non-breaking state, ideally with tests always passing.
 The unfortunate reality of software development is sometimes things break.
 As such, `master` cannot be expected to remain reliable at all times.
 We recommend using the latest stable version of Iodide.

-Iodide follows semantic versioning (http://semver.org/) - major versions for breaking changes (x.0.0), minor versions for new features (0.x.0), and patches for bug fixes (0.0.x).

-We keep a file, [CHANGELOG.md](CHANGELOG.md), outlining changes to Iodide in each release.
+We keep a file, [CHANGELOG.md](https://github.com/iodide-project/iodide/blob/master/CHANGELOG.md.md), outlining changes to Iodide in each release.
 We like to think of the audience for changelogs as non-developers who primarily run the latest stable.
 So the change log will primarily outline user-visible changes such as new features and deprecations, and will exclude things that might otherwise be inconsequential to the end user experience, such as infrastructure or refactoring.

 ## Bugs & Issues